To ensure we can provide a quality and safe program for our happy and large Nippers group, our Nipper membership intake has now closed.

 There are 4 main steps to joining our club:

 - Create an account in the Surf Life Saving Australia SLSA Members Area.
+New members will need to create a new account.

 - Pay the applicable Membership Fee.